hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 #.
 Press **Connect**

 #.
-Your VSC username and passphrase will be automatically fetched from your SSH agent
+If this is your first login via NX, you will need to enter your VSC username

 #.
+Your private key will be automatically fetched from your SSH agent

+#.
 If you are creating for the first time choose **Create a new virtual desktop**.
-   Otherwise please refer to the :ref:`section on how to reconnec to an NX session
+   Otherwise please refer to the :ref:`section on how to reconnect to an NX session
    <Reconnecting to an NX session>` for instructions.

 #.
 Read the useful information regarding your session displayed on several